tirtharajghosh/Sorting-Algorithm-Visualizer/README.md

 - **Easily-Understandable.** Built with keeping the good practices in mind.
 Encapsulated components that manage their state, then compose them to make the UI.
 - **Ranking System.** See the ranking in real-time.
 This wil enrich your thoughts for various situation.

-React Native is developed and supported by many companies and individual core contributors.
-Find out more in our [ecosystem overview][e].

 [r]: https://reactjs.org/

 ## 📄 License